Tragic faces of the deadly US flu outbreak

 But early the next day, Baynes’ older sister found the Virginia boy unresponsive when she went to check on him.

-The medical examiner in Virginia is investigating Baynes’ death.
-But if Baynes’ death is confirmed to be flu-related, he will be the first child to die of the illness in the state this year, WTVR reported.
+The medical examiner in Virginia is investigating Baynes’ death but if confirmed to be flu-related, he will be the first child to die of the illness in the state this year, WTVR reported.

 "Watch your children closely," Baynes' mother, Samantha Baynes, said.
 "Don't hesitate to go to the emergency room.
 No matter what time it is day or night, just take them."